Emergency Procedures

 If you base your perception of safety in schools solely on what you hear in the news, it isn’t surprising that many people in our community and across the nation think that schools are dangerous.
 However, research done by the National Center for Education Statistics through their School Survey on Crime and Safety indicates that the trends for violent crime and serious violent crime in schools have been declining since the early 1990s.
 Their data sources indicate that students are not often the victims of violent and serious violent crime in schools, physical bullying victimization has been on a downward trend, schools have reported fewer incidents of violent crime and serious violent crime, and school homicides, in comparison to other youth homicides, are relatively rare.

 These encouraging findings do not mean that West Fargo Public Schools does not take threats of school violence seriously.
 School safety is a topic that we talk about more often than people realize…and more often than we would perhaps like; it does not take an incident or even a threat for school staff to begin conversations about school safety, but when situations occur across the nation, we are reminded of the importance of those conversations.
 They also remind us of how an informed community is a responsive community.
 While it would be inappropriate for the district to share every detail of our emergency preparedness efforts, we want to ensure that our learners, families, and educators have confidence in our district’s ability to provide a safe learning and working environment.
-We hope that these short descriptions of the four pillars of our emergency preparedness efforts provide that assurance.
+We hope that these short descriptions of the pillars of our emergency preparedness efforts provide that assurance.

 If you have questions or concerns about our district’s safety protocols, you are encouraged to reach out to your principal.
 If they are unable to answer your question, they may pass you along to our district’s Director of Health, Safety, & Public Relations.
 At West Fargo Public Schools, school safety is a portfolio that everyone carries.